AppDaemon/appdaemon/docs/HASS_API_REFERENCE.rst

 HASS API Reference
 ==================

-A list of API calls and information specific to the MQTT plugin.
+A list of API calls and information specific to the HASS plugin.

 Services
 --------